kkayam/MaxLifx-Z/README.md

 # MaxLifx-Z

-MaxLifx-Z is a fork of the original MaxLifx with one goal in mind: get each of zones in a multizone light (such the Lifx Z), to respond to a certain area of the screen.
-In other words, an ambilight for your monitor using Lifx Z.
+This is a fork of the original MaxLifx-Z with one important improvement: SetExtendedColorZones messages!
+Instead of sending seperate messages to the lifx, we can now change all of the lights in a batch message.
+This is what i implemented and at the moment the code is sloppy and not commented.
+BUT IT WORKS!

 Grab the latest release here: https://github.com/gitCommitWiL/MaxLifx-Z/releases